KniazevDmitry/FolderCopy/README.md

 # FolderCopy

-This is a console program that creates a replica of a specified folder by copying the files from source to target and deleting the removed files.
+This is a console program that periodically replicates a specified folder by copying the files from source to target and deleting the removed files.

 The program checks for modified files since the last run and only copies them.